christophercheng/Crushmaven/README.md

 WHAT WAS CRUSHMAVEN:

-CrushMaven.com was a social algorithm / experiment implemented as a facebook powered dating site.
+CrushMaven.com was a social algorithm / social experiment implemented as a facebook powered dating site.

 It was launched in 2013 and was shut down in 2014 after failing to generate sufficient market traction.